Contents

 A right to a real, supportive and frank relationship

-Over my 25+ years as a counsellor, I’ve found that people value real, authentic relationships… with everyone.
+Over my 26+ years as a counsellor, I’ve found that people value real, authentic relationships… with everyone.
 Of course, some of your friends may not point out that problem that they’ve always been aware to you, and people who meet you may never mention how you behave towards them…

-… but ours will be a frank relationship; supportive to your needs, but also revealing to you matters that you’re ready to discover about yourself, in as real-but-tolerable a way as we can manage together.
+… but ours will be a frank relationship, supportive to your needs but also revealing to you matters that you’re ready to discover about yourself, in as real-but-tolerable a way as we can manage together.

 Meaning: I won’t tell you everything is all smelling-of-roses… when it isn’t.
 Truth can help you with your autonomy and relationships with others, rather than being fed continual falsity.

 So, as this would be a real relationship, albeit professional, sometimes things go astray, as they can do in any relationship.
-And should they do, it will become important to own your own feelings and experiences in order to bring them up with me in a future session.
-Whilst it may seem the right thing to do is to abandon the process by no longer appearing for sessions, or emailing your dissatisfaction and terminating our agreement to work together in an angry rage (and if you do, I will support your decision to do so), it may be more helpful to you in the longer run to be able to trust in the process with us together … just enough … to discuss the problems with me so that we might understand the painful difficulties together, and work towards a resolution together.
+And should they do so, it will become important to own your feelings and experiences in order to bring them up with me in a future session.
+Whilst it may seem the right thing to do is to abandon the process by no longer appearing for sessions or emailing your dissatisfaction and terminating our agreement to work together in an angry rage (and if you do, I will support your decision to do so), it may be more helpful to you in the longer run to be able to trust in the process with us together … just enough … to discuss the problems with me so that we might understand the painful difficulties together and work towards a resolution together.

 For some people, this could be the first time they’ve experienced true authenticity from another person… and it could be scary.
 But trust and alliance with another human being can bring relief too.